Home

 • Genre: Dance (Swedish ´Gammaldans`)

 As no other gammaldans, the Swedish mazurka feeds mixed feelings.
 Some do not like it at all, while others, like myself, like it a lot.
-If the little lift/jump to the first beat in the bar is omitted, the dance becomes very similar to, or can be replaced with, hambopolkett.
+If the little lift/jump to the first beat in the bar is omitted, the dance becomes very similar to, or can be replaced with hambopolkett .

 Some appreciate the hambopolkett very much for it's elastic and relaxed characteristics.
 That dance has some nicknames which might help adopting the right feeling and style - "gubbstöt" (old man´s bump), or rumpedarra (shivering rump).

 To change a hambopolkett to a mazurka a small jump is added from beat three to beat one, with a landing on both feet.
-It is however then important to keep the weight on the front foot, to allow the back foot to immediately be moved - if in doubt, compare with hambopolkett.
+It is however then important to keep the weight on the front foot only, to allow the back foot to immediately be moved - if in doubt, compare with hambopolkett.

 The step has similarities with my understanding of the Finnish polka